chillibits/splash-screen/README.md

     }
 }
 ```

+If you want to have a look onto a implemented example in Java, view the [MainActivity.kt](https://github.com/ChilliBits/splash-screen/blob/master/app/src/main/java/com/chillibits/splashscreenexample/MainActivityJava.java) file.

 You can customize the appearance of the SplashScreen using following arguments when building the Activity with `SplashScreenBuilder`: